-- Willingness to interact scientifically with other HDFCCC members, especially within HDFCCC Programs.
+- Interact scientifically with other HDFCCC members, especially within HDFCCC Programs.

-- Service to the HDFCCC through participation on committees and/or through public outreach.
+- Serve the HDFCCC through participation on committees and/or through public outreach.

-- Provision of information on therapeutic protocols to the HDFCCC Data Monitoring Committee for periodic audits.
-(At this time, the HDFCCC’s scientific review and monitoring system, which consists of the Protocol Review and Data Monitoring Committees, reviews only therapeutic intervention trials.)
+- Provide information on therapeutic protocols to the HDFCCC Data Safety Monitoring Committee for periodic audits.
+(At this time, the HDFCCC’s Data Safety Monitoring Committee reviews only therapeutic intervention trials.)

-- Timely update of accruals to all (interventional and non-interventional) clinical trials via OnCore.
+- Enter and update accruals to all (interventional and non-interventional) clinical trials via OnCore.

-- Provision of updates relating to publications, research support, clinical protocols, patient registrations, and other information that may be needed to fulfill requirements for designation as an NCI Comprehensive Cancer Center.
+- Provide updates relating to publications, research support, clinical protocols, patient registrations, and other information that may be needed to fulfill requirements for designation as an NCI Comprehensive Cancer Center.

-- Acknowledgement of CCSG and HDFCCC facilities, space, or assistance, when appropriate, in research publications.
+- Acknowledge CCSG and HDFCCC facilities, space, or assistance, when appropriate, in research publications.

-- Mention of HDFCCC affiliation in relevant media and other marketing outlets.
+- Mention HDFCCC affiliation in relevant media and other marketing outlets.

-- Attendance at scheduled functions of the HDFCCC, including Program events.
+- Attend scheduled functions of the HDFCCC, including Program events.

 Full Member: A full-time ranked faculty (or equivalent) of UCSF who meets at least one of the following criteria: